andybalaam/Jekyll-Podcast-Feed/README.md

 ## podcast_guid

-You can also provide `podcast_guid` for a post to preserve permalinks from a previous site:
+You can also provide `podcast_guid` for in a post's YAML header to preserve permalinks from a previous site:

     podcast_guid: ?p=866